badu/badu.github.io/_content/about.md

 ###### (April 2015 - October 2017)

-* Provided technical leadership and consultancy which resulted in two European funded projects
+* Provided technical leadership and consultancy which resulted in two European-funded projects
 * Overseen a small team of developers using SCRUM / Agile technique
-* Built a platform for photographers which performed calculus based on customers choices
+* Built a platform for photographers which performed calculus based on customer's choices
-* Built publish-free ads website using a innovative taxonomy system
+* Built a publish-free ads website using an innovative taxonomy system
 * Driven architecture and development for a voice over ip selling solution
 * Developed a platform for farmers using google maps for keeping work history on soil
 * Left the company because I want to work remotely